-Granting of Telecommuting Privileges
+Approval of Telecommuting Privileges:

-1. The granting (as well as the termination) of any telecommuting privileges will be made in the sole and absolute discretion of the Association taking into account the following:
+The granting (as well as the termination) of any telecommuting privileges will be made at the sole and absolute discretion of the organization considering the following:

-- a.
-The current COVID-19 status or the status of any similar epidemic, pandemic or widespread disease or disaster. - b.
-The ongoing operational requirements of the Employer. - c.
-The operational requirements of a particular role.
+- The current status of any, pandemic or widespread disease or disaster. - The ongoing operational requirements of the employer. - The operational requirements of a particular role.

-All requests for telecommuting privileges must be approved by the employee's supervisor and if longer than three days must also be endorsed by the Executive Director.
+All requests for telecommuting privileges must be approved by the employee's direct supervisor and if longer than three days must also be endorsed by the Executive Director.